cnio-bu/beyondcell/tutorial/visualization/README.md

 ```
 <img src=".img/seurat_clusters.png" width="500">

+> TIP: When analyzing an ST experiment, you can specify the parameter `spatial = TRUE` to plot any of these variables on top of the tissue slice.

 ## Visualize drug signatures and markers
-In this example we have analyzed the *Ben-David et al.* dataset using the drug
+In this example, we have analyzed the *Ben-David et al.* dataset using the drug
 Perturbation Signatures collection (**PSc**).
 As these cells had been previously
 treated with bortezomib, a proteasome inhibitor, we expect to identify a
 differential susceptibility pattern between the different time points.